 - a faculty member from Cossitt and,

 - This nominating committee shall report one month prior to the election the name of one candidate for each office to be filled.
-The consent of each candidate must be obtained before his/her name is placed into nomination.
-The then-acting First Vice-President shall be the candidate for President.
-If, for some reason, the First Vice-President does not wish to have his/her name placed in nomination for President, the nominating committee shall select the name of one candidate for the office of President, which candidate shall have previously served as an officer or member of the PTC executive board.
-Additional nominations may be made from the floor, provided the consent of each candidate has been obtained before his/her name is placed into nomination.
+The consent of each candidate must be obtained before their name is placed into nomination.
+The then-acting First Vice President shall be the candidate for President.
+If, for some reason, the First Vice President does not wish to have their name placed in nomination for President, the nominating committee shall select the name of one candidate for the office of President, noting that this candidate shall have previously served as an officer or member of the Executive Board.
+Additional nominations may be made from the floor, provided the consent of each candidate has been obtained before their name is placed into nomination.

-- A vacancy occurring in an executive board position, other than at election time, shall be filled by vote of the executive board.
+- A vacancy occurring on the Executive Board, other than at election time, shall be filled by vote by the Executive Board.

 - transact necessary business in the intervals between PTC meetings,

 - approve plans of work of the standing committees,

 - present reports and recommendations to the general membership of PTC and,